 Retirement plan distributions are restricted by IRS regulations.
-A participant may not take a distribution of 403(b) plan accumulations without penalty unless they have attained age 59% or separated from service in the year in which they turn 55 or older.
-Generally, a distribution cannot be made from a 457(b) account until you have a severance from employment, reach age 70%, or are deceased.
+A participant may not take a distribution of 403(b) plan accumulations without penalty unless they have attained age 591⁄2 or separated from service in the year in which they turn 55 or older.
+Generally, a distribution cannot be made from a 457(b) account until you have a severance from employment or reach age 72.
 In most cases, any withdrawals made from a 403(b) or 457(b) account are taxable in full as ordinary income.